When your baby won’t sleep, no one in the house is happy. You’re exhausted, your baby is exhausted, your partner and other children are exhausted too.

-A baby sleep problems are not as clear-cut as people would have you believe.
+Keep in mind that a baby’s sleep problems are not clear-cut.
 You can’t just adjust one thing or tinker with another and have an instantly sleeping baby (okay, some people can.)
 In fact, sleep is such an important and tricky issue, that in Australia, they actually have sleep clinics to train parents to sleep train their children.

 So, please, do not feel bad.